-My name is Isabelle Hoxha, and I am currently a postdoctoral researcher at the Ecole Normale Supérieure in Paris, France.
-I am studying biases in human reinforcement learning, in particular optimism, perseveration, and imitation.
+My name is Isabelle Hoxha, and I am currently a Fyssen fellow at Leiden University in the Netherlands.
+I am studying variability in decision-making using RNNs.

 My PhD topic was “Neurocognitive mechanisms of perceptual anticipation in decision-making”.
 I was studying human brain signals, using EEG, related to anticipatory processes, as well as building theories on the emergence of anticipation and its behavioral consequences.
 In summary, my research is both empirical and theoretical.
 I graduated in July 2023.